ChemSpace-LLC/usrcat_sim/README.md

 All these libraries could be a good starting point for related drug discovery projects.

-More info about compounds sets you could found on [Chemspace website](https://chem-space.com/compounds#screening-compounds)
+More info about compound sets one can find at [Chemspace website](https://chem-space.com/compounds#screening-compounds)